Search Articles

 Find Attorneys

-How an Irrevocable Life Insurance Trust Can Be Used to Avoid or Reduce the Estate Tax
+Use an Irrevocable Life Insurance Trust to Reduce Estate Tax

-With the federal estate tax exemption possibly about to be lowered, it may be time to think about steps you can take to keep your estate from being taxed.
-An irrevocable life insurance trust allows you to pass on money to your heirs while avoiding both the federal estate tax, as well as any applicable state estate tax.
+A man signing a document, close up of his hand and paperworkThe federal estate tax exemption only affects significant estates.
+If your property and investments exceed 12.92 million in 2023, find ways to minimize taxes.
+An irrevocable life insurance trust allows you to pass on money to your heirs while avoiding both the federal estate tax and any applicable state estate tax.

 Local Elder Law Attorneys in Your City